TotalFreedomMC/TotalFreedomBot/README.md

 Repo for the TotalFreedom Bot

-Some of the commands are taken from the old bot but vast majority is my code
+Some of the commands/functions are taken from the old bot but vast majority is my code